Charge-dependent azimuthal correlations from AuAu to UU collisions: Electromagnetic fields in UU collisions with initial state fluctuations

 For the convenience of comparison with experimental data later, we also plot $\lan eB_y\ran$ and $\lan(e\bB)^2\ran$ and $\lan(e\bE)^2\ran$ as functions of the charged particle multiplicity per unit pseudorapidity (we will simply call it multiplicity) near mid-rapidity region.
 We adopt the following two component model~\cite{Kharzeev:2000ph}

 to describe the multiplicity as functions of participant number $N_{\rm part}$ and binary collision number $N_{\rm coll}$, where $n_{pp}\approx 2.42$ is the energy-dependent charge multiplicity of proton-proton collision at $\sqrt{s}=193$ GeV and $x=0.13$ is the fraction of charged multiplicity generated in binary nucleon-nucleon collisions~\cite{wanggang}.
+So the event-wise multiplicity can be determined from $N_{\rm part}$ and $N_{\rm coll}$ in each event.
+Note that multiplicity fluctuations may be particularly important for the analysis of most central collisions as studied in e.g. ~\cite{Voloshin:2010ut}.
 The multiplicity dependence of $\lan eB_y\ran$ and $\lan(e\bB)^2\ran$ and $\lan(e\bE)^2\ran$ are shown in \fig{fig_by_mul} and \fig{fig_field2_mul}.